trinodb/trino/presto-docs/src/main/sphinx/connector/mysql.rst

 ===============

-The MySQL connector allows querying and creating tables in an external MySQL database.
+The MySQL connector allows querying and creating tables in an external `MySQL <https://www.mysql.com/>`_ instance.
 This can be used to join data between different systems like MySQL and Hive, or between two different MySQL instances.

 Configuration